 Assuming you have none of the above issues, you may choose to treat your canker sores at home with natural products.
 Here are a variety of ideas to try if you want to reduce pain, soothe inflammation and keep the area clean:

-- Hot salty water: gargle several times a day for pain relief.
+- Warm salty water: gargle several times a day for pain relief.

 - Lemon juice: this will sting at first but can offer relief as lemons have anti-inflammatory properties.
 Apply it with a Q-tip/cotton swab 4 times a day.

-- Ice cubes: the cold will soothe the inflammation and the pain.
+- Ice cubes: the cold will reduce the inflammation and the pain.

 - Licorice: it can relieve burns and is an excellent healing and anti-inflammatory agent.
 It can be bought in the form of a patch you can stick directly over the ulcer in your mouth.
 Don't worry – the patch does not prevent you from speaking or eating.